- 4 first steps to jump-start process optimization

 4. Be ready to adjust as fast as possible

 The current pandemic crisis will still offer surprises that we know nothing about.
 That is why it is necessary to maintain flexibility in thinking and promote that concept with team members.
-Maintain the open-mindedness to see not just the threats that come your way, but also the opportunities that actively changing environment has to offer.
+Maintain the open-mindedness to see not just the threats that come your way, but also the opportunities that an actively changing environment has to offer.

 Let the power of Agile methods work to your benefit